 41. I can see ghosts!

 Oh my gosh, no!
-I am totally kidding here.
-Just seeing if you're still really reading.
+Totally kidding.
+Just seeing if you're still paying attention.

 You couldn’t trust her so she wasn’t allowed out of the cage.
 It got to be quite sad for her.
 I was one of her favorite people – she would go into a crazy, chirpy fit every time I talked to her – and now I didn’t even want to go near her because she wasn’t diapered anymore and was filthy.
 Although my mom did what she could, there wasn’t much for her to play with but poop and old food and poopy-old-food-covered-toys.
 (I mean, the monkey played with poop and old food and poopy-old-food-covered-toys, not my mom.)